Andraya Yearwood Knows She Has the Right to Compete

 She's always had the drive.
 She's always been a fighter.
 A survivor.

-Rahsaan remembers Andraya's first day in the world.
-She was born extremely premature at 24 weeks.
+Andraya was born extremely premature at 24 weeks.
 There were so many tubes connected to her tiny body, which weighed one pound, 12 ounces.
 She had to stay in the hospital for six months.
 When she was released, she went home on oxygen and a feeding tube.

 "Every day, you didn't know if she was going to survive," Rahsaan says.
 "The doctor said if she survives this, she will do great things because this will be the toughest fight of her life."